 HYDRATE has all real, organic ingredients and the purest, whole food electrolytes and minerals you can find.
 Now a Holistic Nutritionist, Kris did exhaustive research to find the purest ingredients on the planet to create HYDRATE, and as parents, that's what we want to give our kids.

-HYDRATE comes in two resealable pouch sizes or individual drink packets that you can add to your child's bottled water.
+HYDRATE comes in three resealable pouch sizes that you can add to your child's bottled water.
 It's easy to take along, healthy, and, most importantly, keeps your kids hydrated.
 It has a light lemonade taste that your kids will love, and the best part is they can drink it all day.
 The best way to keep your kids from getting dehydrated is to send them off the sports practice or games well hydrated.
 With the resealable pouch you can mix the electrolyte powder at the game.

 Don't be fooled by "pediatrician recommended" Pedialyte or "performance-enhancing" sports drinks like Gatorade.
 They are laced with tons of sugar and other artificial ingredients, and they are not suitable for your kids now or in the long term.
 If your kids play sports or just play hard, they will need a lot of fluid to keep them hydrated throughout their day.

 Reach for water and HYDRATE to provide the purest hydration that nature intended.
 With only one gram of sugar, kids can enjoy HYDRATE all day long to stay well hydrated and feeling their best with no adverse long term effects.
 Avoid dehydration by keeping them hydrated with HYDRATE.